How to hire a content writer: The ultimate guide

 Similar to time management, effective project management also involves keeping projects and pieces organized and churning along like well-oiled machines.

-This skill is especially useful if your writers are involved in creating writing briefs, planning deadlines, communicating with fellow writers and customers, and shipping completed pieces to be published.
+This skill is especially useful if your writers are involved not just in blog writing but also writing briefs, planning deadlines, communicating with fellow writers and customers, responding to blog comments, and shipping completed pieces to be published.

 A content writer with the right project management skills will maintain a smooth, professional environment and save you quite a few headaches.